 I help creatives to focus on what matters most and ditch all the tech overwhelm by providing you with the specific mixing services that you need to get the exact sound you are looking for.

 Creativity matters.
 And I believe that technology is there to support it.
 In the last 30 years, I have been studying the development of recording and mixing technologies thoroughly and consistently.
-What I came to realize is that today, you don´t have to spend a fortune on tech/equipment to create high-quality sound results.
-You don´t have to collect vintage gear or high-class analogue equipment either.
+Today you don't have to spend a fortune on tech/equipment to create high-quality sound results.
+You don't have to collect vintage gear or high-class analogue equipment either.
 You absolutely can if you like - I like that stuff, too, and I especially admire the achievements of tech pioneers like Willi Studer.

 To me, the optimal way to ignite creativity and support creatives best is to reduce gear and software to the minimum you're happy with (including all your favorite stuff that you just cannot let go of), and master and leverage all the features these pieces of gear provide you with.
 This way, you don't get lost in the overwhelm of having too many options so that in the end, none really suits your wanted outcome.
 Just think about the early rockstars of our time - The Beatles, Pink Floyd ... didn't have any of the equipment that is available to us now, and still - or even because of that - they created ground-breaking masterpieces of sound and music.

 I choose my equipment wisely based on my experience so that optimal results can be created and to give free rein to creativity.

 ReviewsEndorse Olav Knies